Guru Fundamental Report for FRC - Peter Lynch

 Below is Validea's guru fundamental report for FIRST REPUBLIC BANK (FRC).
 Of the 22 guru strategies we follow, FRC rates highest using our P/E/Growth Investor model based on the published strategy of Peter Lynch.
 This strategy looks for stocks trading at a reasonable price relative to earnings growth that also possess strong balance sheets.

-FIRST REPUBLIC BANK (FRC) is a large-cap value stock in the Money Center Banks industry.
-The rating using this strategy is 81% based on the firm’s underlying fundamentals and the stock’s valuation.
+FIRST REPUBLIC BANK (FRC) is a mid-cap value stock in the Money Center Banks industry.
+The rating using this strategy is 83% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.